The Author

 Here’s an old rule that I came across many years ago… and it still works!

 This is exactly the opposite of the way we usually work.
 We work away at something until we come to a “natural break” or an end point and then stop.
 The problem with this is that it is often very difficult to get going again.
 The five-minute tea break become half an hour and when we finally drag ourselves back to our desks it is with a great lack of enthusiasm.
 We have to make a huge effort to even pick up the next bit of paper.
-(If this description doesn’t ring any bells with you, then don’t bother to read the rest of this posting!)
+(If this description doesn’t ring any bells with you, then don’t bother to read the rest of this post!)

 Stopping at a natural break is almost always the worst thing we can do.
 Why?
 Because our mind registers that we have finished.
 And once our mind registers something as finished it likes it to stay that way.
 Starting something new is hard work.